 Scheduling & Visitor RestrictionsWe will be rescheduling some patient appointments and procedures in an effort to protect our patients and staff.
 Conserving personal protective equipment helps us prioritize the needs of those who may require immediate care.
 Adjustments to scheduled procedures and appointments will be made as requested by the physician, patient or as required by official local or national public health authorities.
 We will contact you directly if your appointment or procedure is postponed until a later date.
 During this time, all Saint Francis Hospital - Memphis facilities will remain open to care for patients who require in-person visits and time-sensitive care.
 Thank you for understanding our need to take these measures for the safety of all.

-- Patients at end-of-life may have a limited number of visitors who must remain in the room for the duration of the visit
+- Patients admitted to the hospital may have one visitor per day and the visitor must remain in the patient’s room for the duration of the visit.

 - Patients undergoing surgery or procedures may have one visitor before and immediately after the procedure/surgery.